cyclopticnerve/PyPlate/README.md

 Lastly, you can delete the downloaded folder, if you copied it.

 ## Uninstalling
 Just delete the 'PyPlate' folder from wherever you put it in the install step.
+PyPlate does not install anything on your system.

 ## Usage
 PyPlate consists of two main scripts, 'pymaker.py' and 'pybaker.py'.
 The first